Reinstating A Suspended Driver’s License – Travis County

 Texas driver’s license suspended?

 Texas DPS driver license eligibility – Talking with DPS takes hours.
 The driver license report is confusing.
-Surcharges, failures to appear, reinstatement fees…the system seems deliberately complicated.
+Failures to appear and reinstatement fees…the system seems deliberately complicated.
 So now what do you do with a Texas driver’s license suspended in Austin Travis County?
 Follow these 3 steps to help make some sense of the complicated system.
 I assure you, we can find a path forward to get you driving legally.
 For reinstating a suspended license in Austin Texas, see Step 3 below.
 Or if you need to talk to a license suspended attorney in Austin, please contact us immediately for assistance at (512) 474-1404.

 Texas driver’s license eligibility – Review your DL “holds”